chzbrgr71/container-hackfest/challenges/challenge8-cicd.md

 2. Test the pipeline in Jenkins with "Build Now"
 3. Update code and ensure pipeline deploys new version of app
 4. Setup webhook to fire pipeline on code change

+> Note: It is possible to use a Kubernetes plug-in for Jenkins.
+At the time of this writing the plug-in had some bugs but has since been released. https://plugins.jenkins.io/kubernetes-cd